bfirsh/loom/README.md

 Apps
 ----

 Loom includes a bunch of Fabric tasks for building and uploading code.
-It assumes you've set up a role for the app (e.g., "web"), and that role has all of the packages you require installed and an Upstart init script installed.
+It assumes you've set up a role for the app (e.g., "web"), and that role has all of the packages you require and an Upstart init script to start the app.

-The first step of the app deploy pulls code from a Git repository to your local machine and runs an optionary build script.
-It then uploads that code to all of the hosts in a role and restarts an Upstart script.

 Apps in Loom are configured using `env.apps`.
 It is a dictionary where the key is the name of the app and the value is a dictionary with these keys: